PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 “What you come down here for then?” he asked.

-Kim looked to Tom; Kim had no idea.

-Tom realised this was it: her chance to conduct business.
+Kim looked to Tom.
+She realised: this was it, her chance.
 “I’ve come to sell apple pips.”

 There was another pause, but this one dropped.